 This policy is based on the Australian Code for the Responsible Conduct of Research 2018 (Australian Code).
-It should be read in conjunction with other relevant policies and procedures in the Institute's policy framework and is subject to legislative requirements.
+It should be read with other relevant policies and procedures in the Institute's policy framework and is subject to legislative requirements.

-The purpose of this policy is to provide a framework for ethical research practices and to outline the processes for dealing with breaches of the Code and research misconduct.
+This policy aims to provide a framework for ethical research practices and outline the processes for dealing with breaches of the Code and research misconduct.